 ||28 February 2020

-If submitted on time, applicants will wait for around a month for feedback (feedback after the next completion date).
+If submitted on time, applicants will wait for around five weeks for feedback (feedback after the next completion date).
 If a revision is required, this should be submitted by the next submission deadline, which will be within around a week after feedback.

 The revised/improved application will then be considered in the next round of applications.
-For example, if your submission deadline was 1 February, you would receive feedback on or just after the next completion date, 4 March.
-If a revision is required, this is due by the following submission deadline after this date (14 March), and feedback on this is at the end of that round (15 April).
+For example, if your submission deadline was 15 March, you would receive feedback on or just after the next completion date, 18 April.
+If a revision is required, this is due by the following submission deadline after this date (3 May), and feedback on this is at the end of that round (after 7 June).

 - Please ensure that your application is complete and correct - if not, it may take several additional weeks to be approved.

 - Leave enough time between the application and the planned commencement of the research.
-Apart from the possibility that a revision may be required, an additional month will need to be allowed where applications are referred to another committee (e.g. Health Sciences for any health-related project),
+Apart from the possibility that a revision may be required, some additional weeks will need to be allowed where applications are referred to another committee (e.g. Health Sciences for any health-related project),

-Upon approval, notification will be sent to the applicant via email.
+Upon approval, notification will be sent to the applicant via the online system.

 By regulation, applicants may not commence with research before clearance is received from the ethics committee.